-Local associations prepare sports officials to become basketball, football, soccer, lacrosse, hockey, volleyball and wrestling referees as well as baseball, softball and field hockey umpires.
+Ohio uses a referee permit system for its officials.
+Referee permits in Ohio can be obtained for basketball, football, soccer, ice hockey, volleyball, wrestling, baseball, softball and field hockey as well as gymnastics, swimming/diving and track/field.
 In many cases referee and umpire camps, if not required, are strongly encouraged to educate new officials and help them advance in their sport.

 To receive a referee permit in Ohio you must first enroll with the Ohio High School Athletic Association (OHSAA) and take their officiating class.
 Here is the link for beginning officials: http://www.ohsaa.org/Officiating/permits/category1.

 A passing grade of 75% is required on both the rules exam and mechanics exam to become certified to referee high school games in Ohio.
 At that point you can join a local association which will help you obtain game assignments.

 Ohio Referee and Umpire Classifications

 OHSAA has three classifications of officials: